apigear-io/template-qtcpp/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction
+# Template Qt6

-This is the documentation for the *Qt* template.
+This is the documentation for the *Qt6* template.

 It is split in these parts: